Arsslensoft/eservices-product/README.md

 ```

 ### Automating the build tasks
-In this section i will describe how to automate the build actions and separate them from the ones used in the debugging.
+In this section we will describe how to automate the build actions and separate them from the ones used in the debugging.

-First i need to create a configuration for each project in the same way
+First we need to create a configuration for each project in the same way
 ![Edit configuration](docs/edit.png)

-don't panic you i will guide you to create the mvn package configuration
+don't panic you we will guide you to create the mvn package configuration

 Now you need to create a maven configuration